linux070/-ocs01-test/README.md

 ```

 **step 4**

- hover your mouse to the main folder.
+-   hover your mouse to the main folder.
- right click and create a new file.
+-   right click and create a new file.
- name it "wallet.json" and paste this .
+-    name it "wallet.json" and paste this.

 ```bash
 {
 "priv": "your octra private key",